rbhujang/reqwest/README.md

 ## Timeouts

-All requests have a default timeout of 10 seconds.
-This helps prevent hanging requests and ensures your application remains responsive.
+Timeout handling is controlled entirely through the context parameter.
+If no timeout is specified in the context, requests can potentially hang indefinitely.
+It's recommended to always use `context.WithTimeout()` for production applications to ensure your application remains responsive.

 ## Requirements